isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 83. For 26 Ridout Road, SLA engaged a consultant who had experience in dealing with heritage properties, to survey the property and identify the necessary works to be done.
 And I will add that this consultant was engaged before a bid was made for 26 Ridout Road.

 {:start="84"}
 84. The works identified by the external consultant were in the nature of structural items such as timber beams, rafters and columns, and other heritage features.
-Together, these aspects, as assessed by the external consultant, cost about $375,000, out of the total amount of $515,400 incurred for No. 26 Ridout Road.
+Together, these aspects, as assessed by the external consultant, cost about $375,000, out of the total amount of $515,400 incurred for 26 Ridout Road.

  {:start="85"}
-85. A similar building management inspection was also undertaken by an external consultant for No. 31 Ridout Road and the works to be done were identified and proposed by the consultant.
+85. A similar building management inspection was also undertaken by an external consultant for 31 Ridout Road and the works to be done were identified and proposed by the consultant.

  {:start="86"}
 86. This included extensive works to the roof which was assessed to be in a bad state as well as for other heritage features.

  {:start="87"}
-87. For No. 31 Ridout Road, these works as recommended by the consultant, cost around $452,000 out of the total of $570,500 spent on No. 31 Ridout Road.
+87. For 31 Ridout Road, these works as recommended by the consultant, cost around $452,000 out of the total of $570,500 spent on No. 31 Ridout Road.

  {:start="88"}
 88. In addition, SLA also did the usual sprucing up works prior to the commencement of a tenancy:

 (1) These are the usual works done shortly before the property is handed over to a new tenant, to ensure that the property is habitable.

-(2) For No. 26 Ridout Road, the works included painting, pest control and removal of mould.
+(2) For 26 Ridout Road, the works included painting, pest control and removal of mould.
 All this cost around $140,000.

-(3) For No. 31 Ridout Road, the works included general repairs to the staircase, the perimeter of the house, fixing windows, painting and pest control (and in this case, also snake combing).
-The total cost of these sprucing up works cost around $118,000.
+(3) For 31 Ridout Road, the works included general repairs to the staircase, the perimeter of the house, fixing windows, painting and pest control (and in this case, also snake combing).
+The total cost of the sprucing up works for 31 Ridout Road cost around $118,000.

  {:start="89"}
 89. The works done by SLA were in keeping with SLA’s general practices, as I described earlier in my speech.